ceph/ceph/doc/faq.rst

 petabytes of data) use Ceph's RESTful object store, which provides APIs compatible with Amazon's S3 and OpenStack's Swift.
 Many deployments also use the Ceph block device, including deployments of  OpenStack and CloudStack.
-`Inktank`_ provides commercial support for the Ceph object store,  RESTful interfaces and block devices.
+`Inktank`_ provides commercial support for the Ceph object store, RESTful interfaces, block devices and CephFS with running a single metadata server.

 The CephFS POSIX-compliant filesystem is functionally complete and has been evaluated by a large community of users.
 There are production systems using CephFS with a single metadata server.
 The Ceph community is actively testing clusters with multiple metadata servers for quality assurance.
-Once Ceph's filesystem running multiple metadata servres passes QA muster, `Inktank`_  will provide commercial support for CephFS with multiple metadata servers.
+Once CephFS passes QA muster when running with multiple metadata servers, `Inktank`_ will provide commercial support for CephFS with multiple metadata servers, too.

 .. _Inktank: http://inktank.com